-Mr. Edward “Eddie” Carbone (’88) is Championship Director of the 2017 U.S. Senior Open Championship, which will be held at Salem Country Club on June 29 to July 2, 2017.
-This event marks the second time that the Peabody course will host this prestigious USGA Championship Proper.
-It will be a homecoming for Carbone as he was born and raised in the Bay State, played Salem Country Club many times as a youth and was also the longtime Executive Director of the New England PGA (1997 – 2004) before he joined the PGA Tour to manage the Cadillac Championship at Trump National Doral (2004 – 2014).
-A graduate of University of Massachusetts Amherst and University of Texas at Austin (MBA ’88), Eddie will be joined by his team from Bruno Event Team – an Alabama-based sports marketing and event management company – to manage all aspects of the tournament.
+Mr. Edward “Eddie” Carbone (’88) is Championship Director of the 2017 U.S. Senior Open Championship held at Salem Country Club.
+It was a homecoming for Carbone as he was born and raised in the Bay State, played Salem Country Club many times as a youth and was also the longtime Executive Director of the New England PGA (1997 – 2004) before he joined the PGA Tour to manage the Cadillac Championship at Trump National Doral (2004 – 2014).
+A graduate of University of Massachusetts Amherst and University of Texas at Austin (MBA ’88), Eddie was joined by his team from Bruno Event Team – an Alabama-based sports marketing and event management company – to manage all aspects of the tournament.

 Mr. Peter F. Lynch (’65) is a Ouimet Scholarship Alumnus, long-time Trustee, and legendary Fidelity Investments portfolio manager.
 Mr. Lynch lost his father when he was very young and he speaks often of how the Ouimet Fund helped him and how important being a young caddie was in his life.
 Lynch was a caddie at Brae Burn CC and a recipient of the Ouimet Scholarship while attending Boston College, from which he graduated in 1965.
 He then attended the University of Pennsylvania’s Wharton School before embarking on a legendary career at Fidelity Investments, including 13 years as portfolio manager of the Magellan Fund which rose 28-fold per share and became the largest and best-performing mutual fund in the world during his leadership.
 Also a popular author, Mr. Lynch became a Ouimet Fund Trustee in 1993 and was the principal speaker at the Ouimet Fund’s Annual Banquet in 1995.
 Through the years, Mr. Lynch has been a major donor to and supporter of the Ouimet Banquet and other Ouimet initiatives.
 Mr. Lynch was honored as the 2010 Richard F. Connolly, Jr. Distinguished Service Award recipient, and most recently, was the speaker at the 2016 Investing in Lifetimes Reception.